| Type: | Package |

 aMono |

-The polynomial coefficients or the rational numerator coefficients for the monomial basis when the approximation was done using Chebyshev polynomials.
+The polynomial coefficients or the rational numerator coefficients for the monomial basis when the approximation was done using Chebyshev polynomials or the barycentric basis.
 Missing if only the monomial basis was used. |

 bMono |

-The rational denominator coefficients for the monomial basis when the approximation was done using Chebyshev polynomials.
+The rational denominator coefficients for the monomial basis when the approximation was done using Chebyshev polynomials or the barycentric basis.
 Missing if either only the monomial basis was used or for polynomial approximation. |

 Author(s)